spectrocloud/librarium/docs/docs-content/devx/manage-dev-engine/resource-quota.md

 **Request**: ✅

-**Explanation**: The request is accepted because it targets a system-level cluster group, the beehive cluster group and not a cluster group managed by the tenant.
+**Explanation**: The request is accepted because it targets a system-level cluster group and not a cluster group managed by the tenant.
 Based on the cluster group quota, the number of requested resources falls within the within the approved limits of the system-level quota.